RedHatInsights/cloud-services-config/README.md

 This is the mailing list associated with your project.
 Used to automate email notifications.

-#### app_id.top_level

-If this is set to `true`, your app will be a top-level app, which is usually reserved for bundles (Insights, RHEL, Hybrid, Openshift, etc).
-Use this if your app does not have a parent app or bundle.

-#### permissions.method

-If you want to hide any navigational element based on some chrome's logic, this is the right property.
-This defines the function to be used in order to hide nav item.
-(Chrome's list of methods)[https://github.com/RedHatInsights/insights-chrome#permissions].

-#### permissions.args

-If the `permissions.method` requires some arguments in order to properly work, this is how to pass them to it: an array of items.

-#### permissions.apps

-If you want to control visibility for multiple navigation items you can specify one permission per entry and list which apps from `frontend.sub_apps` should be checked.

 ## Akamai API Access

 Before you can run the property-updating script locally, you need to have access to the Akamai API.